splunk/splunk-connect-for-snmp/docs/gettingstarted/sc4snmp-installation.md

 service snmpd start
 ```

-- Configure SC4SNMP Poller to test add IP address which need to be poll.
-Add configuration entry in `value.yaml` file by
+- Configure SC4SNMP Poller to test add IP address which needs to be polled.
+Add configuration entry in `values.yaml` file by
 replace the IP address `10.0.101.22` with the server IP address where snmpd were configured.
 ``` bash
 poller: